reimagined/resolve/docs/api-reference.md

 ### Non-transactional eventbus ledger

+Use this interface to implement a Read Model connector that does not use transaction mechanisms.
+This style of connectors requires you to make a compromise between the storage's flexibility and data integrity.
+For example, it is good for upsert-only storages but operations that require multiple queries can compromise data consistency.

 | Function Name | Description                   |
 | ------------- | ----------------------------- |
 | connect       | Connect to the database.      |